PeppeL-G/bagawork/docs/src/routes/(default)/documentation/state/+page.md

 ## Updating apps
-When you release a new version of your app, you might need to think about stored states, and adapt them to the new version of your app.
+When you release a new version of your app, you might have to think about the state your app has stored on the computers where it has run, and adapt it to the new version of your app.

 For example, when a user has run version `1` of your app, then the state stored on that user's computer might contain an app variable named `counter` with the value `5`, but in version `2` of your app you have renamed that app variable to `clickCounter`.
 When that user then runs version `2` of your app, BagaWork has no idea that the app variable `counter` in the stored state should be assigned to the app variable `clickCounter` in the new version of the app, and you need to write some additional code to make this happen.

 So, when releasing a new version of your app, it's important to gracefully perform the update, so users that have been using an old version of the app and has a state of the old version stored on their computers won't get any problems when they start running the new version of your app with that old state.
 To handle this, `App.onUpdate()` exists.